Visit the Arts

 Fab Friday Series

 The Hugh A. Glauser School of Music sponsors an on-site music clinic for area youth music groups, the Fab Friday series, in cooperation with the Division of Bands and the Department of Music Education at Kent State.
 Fab Friday programs offer the opportunity for young students to bring instrumental music groups to the School of Music to work with the conducting staff, applied faculty, graduate assistants and music students.

 For more information about the Fab Friday Series:

 Band directors may contact Jesse Leyva, 330-672-4545, email@example.com

 Orchestra directors may contact the School of Music office at 330-672-2172

 Register for a Music Sample Lesson Day

 Music Sample Lesson Day is a comprehensive program for prospective high school junior, senior and college transfer students interested in being music majors or minors.
 This program offers attendees the opportunity to take a sample lesson on your main instrument and observe related ensemble rehearsals.
 Attendees will also receive advising from music school academic advisors, attend music classes with current music majors, meet music faculty, and tour the School of Music.
 Please contact Jesse Leyva, firstname.lastname@example.org, to schedule your visit.

 Special Group Visits

-Schools or community groups wishing to coordinate a visit in the School of Art, School of Music, or School of Theatre & Dance for prospective students may fill out the form below to provide some preliminary information prior to the visit date.
-We are currently taking visit requests for the 2017-2018 academic year only.
+Schools or community groups with prospective college students may coordinate a visit in the School of Art, School of Music, or School of Theatre & Dance.
+Visits can be scheduled on Tuesdays, Thursdays, and Fridays, morning or afternoon.
+Please fill out the form at the link below to provide some preliminary information prior to the visit date.
+Our staff will contact you to begin setting up the visit.